 5. The Hamley’s Train

-Mom’s and dad’s love the V&A Waterfront for different reasons – the ample shopping and restaurants the kids may not enjoy it as much as you.
+Mom’s and dad’s love the V&A Waterfront for different reasons – the ample shopping and restaurants the kids may not enjoy as much as you.
 But, the Hamley’s train is the answer to your prays.

 The train runs outside the Waterfront buildings and harbour-side and the station is right next to the outdoor kid’s area in front of the beautiful Cape Wheel.
 Once the little ones are done with their trip you can stop and have a delicious Gelato before you hop on again.

 6. The Jolly Roger Pirate Boat

 Take the entire family for a cruise on the Jolly Roger Pirate Boat – the authentic pirate boat with a full crew of Cape Town pirates!

 The boat takes a scenic cruise of the V&A Waterfront, along the Atlantic Seaboard, and all the way to the Cape Point Lighthouse.
 Along the way, you will see some of Cape Town’s breathtaking scenery that we are so proud of.
 It’s the perfect opportunity to snap some pictures to remember your trip by matey!
 You can enjoy the Jolly Roger with City Pass, choosing between a regular pirate cruise and a sunset cruise.

 If a relaxing day is what you are looking for then Clay Café is perfect.
 Situated in the beautiful Hout Bay area, with the mountains as your backdrop.

 Express yourself creatively and choose from the wide variety of already made pottery pieces.
 Then fun parts come in when you choose your paints and begin your masterpiece.
 This is the perfect place for your little ones to let their inner Picasso out and get as creative as they want.
 While your little ones are busy you can sit, and have a cup of coffee and relax.

 You can go to Hout Bay with the City Sightseeing Red Bus.